sigmasaur/AwSW-it/README.md

 ## Status

-Currently working on the images.
+The game is fully translated but needs to be proof-read.
 Files done and up for review:

     common.rpy
     dv.rpy